-If you are a chocolate fan, then you need to try the Brownie Pie from the Main Street Confectionery.
-This is essentially a huge brownie flattened into a pie shape and stuffed with regular and peanut M&Ms.
+If you are a Twix fan, then you need to try the Twix Blondie Pie from the Main Street Confectionery.
+This is essentially a huge blondie flattened into a pie shape and stuffed and topped with chopped Twix pieces.

 On our last trip to Disneyland, we stopped by the Tropical Hideaway at least 4-5 times, and it was always to go back for more raspberry and pineapple swirl dole whip.
 Thankfully it’s now available here too and is quickly become a Magic Kingdom must-try snack.